Tutorial for Linear Dimensions¶

 The Dimension

-Don’t expect to get the same rendering results by ezdxf as you get from AutoCAD, ezdxf tries to be as close to the results rendered by BricsCAD, but it was not possible to implement all the various combinations of dimension style parameters.
+Don’t expect to get the same rendering results by ezdxf as you get from AutoCAD.
+Ezdxf tries to be as close to the results rendered by BricsCAD, but it is not possible to implement all the various combinations of dimension style parameters, which often affect one another.

 Text rendering is another problem, because ezdxf has no real rendering engine.
-Some font properties, like the real text width, are not available to ezdxf and may also vary slightly for different CAD applications.
-The text properties in ezdxf are based on the default monospaced standard font, but for TrueType fonts the space around the text is much bigger than needed.
+Some font properties, like the real text width, which is only available to ezdxf if the Matplotlib package is installed and this value may also vary slightly for different CAD applications.
+Without access to the Matplotlib package the text properties in ezdxf are based on an abstract monospaced font and are bigger than required by true type fonts.

-Not all DIMENSION and DIMSTYLE features are supported by all DXF versions, especially DXF R12 does not support many features, but in this case the required rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 are displayed like linetypes, but they disappear if the dimension line is edited in the application. ezdxf writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
-So it is not that critical to know all the supported features of a DXF version, except for limits and tolerances, ezdxf uses the advanced features of MTEXT to create limits and tolerances and therefore they are not supported (displayed) in DXF R12 files.
+Not all DIMENSION and DIMSTYLE features are supported by all DXF versions, especially DXF R12 does not support many features, but in this case the required rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 will be displayed, but these features will disappear if the dimension line will be edited in the CAD application.
+Ezdxf writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
+So it is not that critical to know all the supported features of a DXF version, except for limits and tolerances, ezdxf uses the advanced features of the MTEXT entity to create limits and tolerances and therefore they are not supported (displayed) in DXF R12 files.

 See also